krzysztofreczek/go-structurizr/README.md

 * title
 * component styles - styles are applied to the components by matching first of component tags with style ids
 * additional styling (i.e. line color)
-* tags - if specified, view will contain only components tagged with one of the view tags.
+* component tags - if specified, view will contain only components tagged with one of the view tags.
 When no tag is defined, all components will be included in the rendered view.
+* root component tags - if specified, view will contain only those components which have connection (direct or in-direct) to at least one of components with root tag.

 In order to instantiate default view, use the view builder:
 ```go